priyankasenapati/Priyanka_Module15_Statistics-and-R/README.md

 Accessory options, Colors, Car Reviews, Interior space, Trunk Space, Ease of driving, Acceleration, Breaking power, Airbags, Rear Camera, Safety Features

-O Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
+## Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.

-he question that needs to be asked is: Will MechaCar be in the top three highly rated cars in the Car Reviews?
+The question that needs to be asked is: Will MechaCar be in the top three highly rated cars in the Car Reviews?
 This position will translate into higher customer demand, sales, revenue and profit numbers.
 We will be considering the above metrics from 3 existing cars with the highest Car Review Ratings and be comparing with the MechaCar's Car Rating forcast.